adrita78/Attention-Based-Speech-Recognition/README.md

 # Attention Based Speech Recognition- 11-785 CMU

-Notebooks can be run in sequential order to train the models and show example outputs (which display in jupyter) and generate metrics.
+The notebook can be run in sequential order to train the models and show example outputs (which display in jupyter) and generate metrics.

 ## Neural Network Architecture Summary